natemella/Paper/Paper/manuscript.md

 Graph 4 caption:
  - The top performing data type was significantly different for each algorithm.
 There was a high variety in data type performance.
-Clinical data on average was signifcantly higher than the other data types individually
+Clinical data on average was significantly higher than the other data types individually

 **Graph 5**
 ![](../Graphs/combination_difference.png)